cjunevicus/EDCOP-TOOLS/Building Tools.md

 Create a new directory for your tool name.

-After this the steps to isntall your software are next.
+After this the steps to install your software are next.
 This usually involves adding repositories, downloading software, etc.  In this example the container is building Suricata from source code.
 When building, development libraries often aren't needed after it is built, so clean those up.
 Always run yum clean all at the end.
 Finally your initial script should be named docker-entrypoint.sh (this is not always followed, but is generally a good convention.
 This should be a small shell script that starts up your software.
 Place the docker-extrypoint.sh file in the same directory as the the Dockerfile.
 Make sure this file is executable.

 ```FROM centos:latest
 MAINTAINER Ed Sealing <ed.sealing@sealingtech.org>